Shipton–Tilman Nanda Devi expeditions: Badrinath–Kedarnath crossing

 There was a legend of a high priest who used to hold services in the Badrinath and Kedernath temples both on the same day.
 Tradition told that, to avoid the hundred-mile journey using known tracks, he would take a shortcut over the mountains, a distance of less than three miles.
 Wanting to explore this crossing, the party set off up the Satopanth Glacier on 4 August, knowing it would delay their return to the Sanctuary.
-It took difficult route-finding and awkward ice climbing to reach the head of the glacier.
+It took difficult route-finding and awkward climbing on ice to reach the head of the glacier.
 Eventually they were able to see to the west of the divide to discover that they were at the head of the Kedarnath valley (as Tilman had predicted) and not the Gangotri Glacier (as Shipton had expected).
 Immediately they were faced by an ice precipice of hundreds of feet with ice pinnacles and crevasses.
 Shipton and Tilman felt they might have to turn back but the Sherpas were determined and eventually it was Ang Tharkay who found a route down, albeit a most difficult one.

 What they presumed would be a two-day trek to Kedarnath turned out to be a far more serious journey.
 There was a precipice of 2200 ft, scrub and jungle that had to be cut through, and rivers that were almost impossible to cross.
 Eventually, and after over a week, they reached villages where they could get food but when they reached the pilgrims' road to Kedarnath they decided there was no time to go north on the trail to the temple and they turned south instead, taking the pilgrim route back to Joshimath.